sergradz/cf_test/README.md

 coffee bin/generate_sample_data.coffee - will generate realistic data to gate server.
 I used only a few currency codes for demo.

+### Frontend
+I thought about rendering.
+What is the best way to show data.
+But everything depends on amount of messages.
+At the beginning I just wanted to show total amount of requests and amount requests per minute.
+Nevertheless decided to show currency rates in realtime.
+But again beautiful output depends on amount of requests.

 ### Question
 don't you think that publishing a link to google docs will show gmail contact of other members.
 Then it's